michaelglass/integrity-website/src/integrity.markdown

 Heroku
 ------

+1. Install Heroku, if necessary.

+    $ gem install heroku

-1. Run the installer, passing it the `--heroku` option.
+2. Run the installer, passing it the `--heroku` option.

         $ integrity install --heroku ~www-data/integrity
         $ cd ~www-data/integrity

-2. Edit the `:base_uri` option in `integrity-config.rb` (or add it if necessary).
+3. Edit the `:base_uri` option in `integrity-config.rb` (or add it if necessary).
 It should now look something like this:

         require "rubygems"
         gem "integrity"